Stability-Aware Training of Machine Learning Force Fields with Differentiable Boltzmann Estimators: Appendix

 where $\mathcal{B}$ is the set of all bonds, and $i, j$ are the endpoint indices of two non-bonded atoms.
 We set $\Delta = 1.2 A$ to detect instability during training.

-\paragraph {Radial Distribution Function Mean Absolute Error.} The minimum intermolecular distance metric is appropriate at train-time to detect instability early before it cascades to the rest of the system.
+The minimum intermolecular distance metric is appropriate at train-time to detect local instability early before it cascades to the rest of the system.
 However, it is too sensitive to use for evaluation, as realistic simulation can still be achieved for some time after the occurrence of a highly localized instability.
-Therefore, following \cite{fu2022forces}, we adopt an instability metric based on the radial distribution function, defined as,
+Therefore, following \citep{fu2022forces}, we adopt an instability metric based on the radial distribution function, defined as,

 where $\langle \cdot \rangle$ is the averaging operator, $\tau$ is a short time window, and $\Delta$ is the stability threshold.
-We use $\tau = 1$ ps and $\Delta = 3.0$ for water.
+We use $\tau = 10$ ps and $\Delta = 3.0$ for water.
 The stability criterion is triggered if any of the three element-conditioned water RDFs (H-H, O-O, or H-O) exceeds the threshold.

-\paragraph {Justification of Chosen Stability Thresholds.} Following \cite{fu2022forces}, we choose stability thresholds such that a realistic, high-fidelity simulation at the chosen temperature would virtually never cross the threshold.
-This means that if a simulation does cross the threshold, this is indicative of catastrophic failure.
-Thresholds are set more conservatively during training in order to facilitate early detection of potential collapse.
-Figure \ref{fig:stability_thresholds} shows the distribution of values of the stability criterion over high-fidelity reference simulations for the three systems considered in this work, along with thresholds chosen to denote instability for training and evaluation.